School Life

 Peace Place

-Will be used on the playground and in the classroom for conflict resolution.
+Peace Place protocols will be used on the playground and in the classroom for conflict resolution.

 Step 1 : We agree to solve the problem with respect and cooperation.